CloudsWeight/mac/README.md

 # mac for kali gnome
 A collection of assets to create a mac like look on kali.
 Adding materials and writing scripts as I get time.

-The general idea is to change the boot splash screen to fake a mac boot load, the splash screen should display the mac logo, and the login screen replaces kali with a mac logo.
+Fake a mac boot load, the splash screen should display the mac logo, and the login screen replaces kali with a mac logo.

 # Locations to copy files: